n8n-io/n8n-docs/docs/hosting/user-management.md

 You don't have to use n8n's user management feature.
 You can:

 * Leave it enabled, but choose to skip the setup step.
 You can use n8n as normal.
 If you want to set up user management later, go to **Settings** > **Users**.
-* Disable the feature completely using the `N8N_USER_MANAGEMENT_DISABLED` environment variable.
+* Self-hosted only: Disable the feature completely using the `N8N_USER_MANAGEMENT_DISABLED` environment variable.
 Setting this environment variable to `true` completely hides the feature in your n8n instance.
 You can't use this setting if you have already set up an owner account.

 ## Best practices